 They can be nervous and flighty, but this is usually attributed to the bird’s head feathers’ visual problems.
 Talking or whistling on your approach to the bird will alert them that you are coming, and they will be less inclined to startle.

 Trimming of the feathers around the facial area is frequently necessary for the wellbeing of the bird, not only for the ability to see predators but also to keep feathers out of the eye, leading to an eye infection.

 The hens rarely go broody, but this can obviously vary from strain to strain.

 Although many Polish are bred purely for exhibition or ‘eye candy, some breeders have chosen to remain truer to the birds’ origins.
 These birds are more likely to be better layered and tend toward some broodiness.

 They are inquisitive birds who like to investigate things, so they can end up ‘stuck’ somewhere and require assistance in getting out.
 Because of this, they are better kept in confinement which they tolerate really well.

 If they get separated from the flock and cannot see the others, they will often cry out and respond to the other hens calling them.

 They are low in the pecking order since they have such a mild and calm temperament.
 Most other chickens can’t resist pulling those head feathers, leading to bald chickens….or worse.

 Polishes’ are great foragers in the yard and can fly fairly well, so beware of them roosting in trees!

 They are also pretty hardy, tolerating most climates well, although they don’t handle being wet too well.
 The crest should be dried if it becomes soaked.

 Many breeders move their flocks inside a draft-proofed building in areas of freezing and damp winters.

-While they can be kept in most climates, special consideration must be given to their loose feathered areas (such as their bouffants) to ensure they do not become wet and frozen in the winter.
+They can be kept in most climates, special consideration must be given to their loose feathered areas (such as their bouffants).
+Ensure they do not become wet and frozen in the winter.
 Freezing feathers can cause hypothermia and frostbite.